-- A health care clearinghouse that translates a claim from a non-standard format into a standard transaction on behalf of a healthcare provider, and then forwards the processed transaction to an insurance payer.
+- A healthcare clearinghouse translates a claim from a non-standard format into a standard transaction on behalf of a healthcare provider and then forwards the processed transaction to an insurance payer.

 - An independent medical transcriptionist who provides transcription services to a physician.